tiirontechnologies/tiirontechnologies/README.md

 ### Services

-* **Inacademic** — Bridging the gap between academic and industry through real-world experience
+* **Inacademic** — Bridging the gap between college and industry through real-world experience
 * **Tiiron Academy** — Early-stage programs in AI, coding, and emerging technologies for school students

 ---